socialsensor/computational-verification/README.md

 * [Socialsensor-geo-util](https://github.com/socialsensor/geo-util) : A collection of utilities that help with the analysis and indexing of geographic data.

-If you use this dataset for your research, please include a citation to the following paper: Boididou, C., Papadopoulos, S., Zampoglou, M., Apostolidis, L., Papadopoulou, O., & Kompatsiaris, Y. (2018).
+If you use this framework for your research, please include a citation to the following paper: Boididou, C., Papadopoulos, S., Zampoglou, M., Apostolidis, L., Papadopoulou, O., & Kompatsiaris, Y. (2018).
 [Detection and visualization of misleading content on Twitter](https://link.springer.com/article/10.1007/s13735-017-0143-x).
 International Journal of Multimedia Information Retrieval, 7(1), 71-86.

     @article{boididou2018detection,
       author = {Detection and visualization of misleading content on Twitter},